 Come for the history, stay for the hospitality!

 Selma’s Pilgrimage draws visitors from near and far to experience its diverse history and architecture.
-Angie Detoro is among those who attend every year.
+Angie Detoro is among those who attends almost every year.
 She has come to the Selma Pilgrimage for the past 10 years.
-“I would drive from Colorado to Tennessee and pick up my mom and sister, then continue the drive to Alabama.
+“I drive from Colorado to Tennessee to pick up my mom and sister, then continue the drive to Alabama.
 We love the beautiful architectural history of Selma.
 We appreciate the efforts of the Selma Pilgrimage Committee who make this possible, as well as the countless volunteers we have met over the years and the individuals who so graciously open their lovely homes for the tour.
 We look forward to attending this year,” she said.

-Please check back for updates.
+Please check back frequently for updates.

 A very special thanks to Janet Gresham for her wonderful photography and copy writing on our brochure and this website.
 Please visit Janet’s blog about Selma.
 I’d also like to thank Andy Burton and the Selma Times Journal for their contributions.
 If you have questions about Pilgrimage, please print the Selma Pilgrimage Brochure or email us at Info@SelmaPilgrimage.com and someone will get back to you as quickly as possible.
 Hope to see you at one of the best events in Alabama, Selma’s 42nd Annual Historic Pilgrimage.